ltrgoddard/thesis/temp.markdown

 argumentation which they have helped to generate.
-Through reflection on the concept as a crystallisation of the material that it produces (and that produces it), that material can be viewed from a bird’s-eye perspective structurally impossible in the analysis itself.
+Through reflection on the concept as a crystallisation of the material that it produces (and that produces it), that material can be viewed from a bird’s-eye perspective structurally impossible in the analysis itself.[^499]

 In the present case, the fact that a particularly patrilineal, Poundian air emerges from a consideration of Prynne’s early career has the